ferryjul/fairCORELS/README.md

 ## Overview

 FairCORELS is a modified version of CORELS to learn fair rule list.
-Our module includes two classifier methods : `CorelsClassifier` and `CorelsBagging`.
+Our module includes two classifier methods : `FairCorelsClassifier` and `FairCorelsBagging`.
-The `CorelsClassifier` class implements the fairCORELS method.
-The `CorelsBagging` class provides a wrapper to perform the Bagging ensemble method using `CorelsClassifier` as a base learner.
+The `FairCorelsClassifier` class implements the fairCORELS method.
+The `FairCorelsBagging` class provides a wrapper to perform the Bagging ensemble method using `FairCorelsClassifier` as a base learner.
 The currently supported fairness notions are : statistical parity, predictive parity, predictive equality, equal opportunity, equalized odds, and conditional use accuracy equality.